China stocks fall as Country Garden drags property developers lower | Headlines

 China stocks fall as Country Garden drags property developers lower

-China stocks closed down on Wednesday, dragged by property developers as Country Garden missed a coupon payment, while some investors booked profit after they saw no policy surprise from the annual parliament meeting. ** China's Shanghai Composite Index lost 0.7%, while the blue-chip CSI300 Index slipped 0.4% at market close.
+China stocks fell on Wednesday, dragged by property developers as Country Garden missed a coupon payment amid some profit-taking after no policy surprise from the annual parliament meeting, while Hong Kong shares tracked global peers higher. ** China's Shanghai Composite Index lost 0.6%, while the blue-chip CSI300 Index slipped 0.3% by the midday break.

-China stocks closed down on Wednesday, dragged by property developers as Country Garden missed a coupon payment, while some investors booked profit after they saw no policy surprise from the annual parliament meeting.

-** China's Shanghai Composite Index lost 0.7%, while the blue-chip CSI300 Index slipped 0.4% at market close. ** Hong Kong's benchmark Hang Seng Index edged down 0.1% and the Hang Seng China Enterprises Index lost 0.3%.
+** Hong Kong's benchmark Hang Seng added 0.3%, and the Hang Seng China Enterprises Index was flat. ** The broader Asian shares market notched seven-month highs, tracking record peaks on Wall Street overnight, as investors mostly shrugged off slightly hotter-than-expected U.S. inflation, betting that it would not derail interest rate cuts expected by the middle of the year.

-** Country Garden Holdings fell 4.9% as the Chinese property developer said funds for a 96 million yuan ($13 million) coupon payment due Tuesday were not fully in place and it planned to raise funds for the missed onshore coupon payment within 30-day grace period. ** The CSI 300 Real Estate Index declined 2.6%, while insurance slumped 3.4%.
-However, shares in anime comic games jumped 4.3%.
+** Country Garden Holdings fell 3.3%, as the Chinese property developer said funds for a 96 million yuan ($13 million) coupon payment due Tuesday were not fully in place and it planned to raise funds for the missed onshore coupon payment within 30-day grace period. ** The CSI 300 Real Estate Index declined 2.3%, insurance slumped 3%, and infrastructure lost 2.6%.

 ** "There were no upside surprises from the long-awaited National People's Congress, with headline economic and fiscal targets in line with market expectations, while policy details were lacking," said UBS in a note. ** "While policy remains supportive, most of the good news seems priced in with the recent rally," the bank said, adding it cuts Chinese equities from most preferred to neutral.